pwkraft/ideal-points/paper/ideal_draft.md

-% \hspace{1cm}Relaxing Assumptions about Voter Utilities:\newline\large{How the Nature of Political Preferences Shapes the Efficiency of Majority Rule Voting}
+% \hspace{1.5cm}Relaxing Assumptions about Voter Utilities:\newline\large{How the Nature of Political Preferences Shapes the Efficiency of Majority Rule Voting}[^note]
 % Peter DeScioli[^contact1]; Patrick Kraft[^contact2]
 % this draft: \today